 Academic hardship due to disability

-Inability to pass course material, the difficulty of classes, poor time management, and changing majors multiple times are not extenuating circumstances.
+Inability to pass course material, the difficulty of classes, poor time-management, and changing majors multiple times are not extenuating circumstances.

 If a Satisfactory Academic Progress Appeal is approved, eligibility for financial aid will be reinstated on a probationary level.
-Students will be required to adhere to their Educational Plan and maintain good standing at the College.
+Students will be required to adhere to their Educational Plan and successfully achieve 67% pass completion in all courses attempted (cumulative) and maintain a minimum 2.0 cumulative grade point average.

 Year-Round Pell Grant: Summer Financial Aid